knative/docs/docs/eventing/broker-trigger.md

 ### Subscriber

-Now create some function that wants to receive those events.
-This document will assume the following, but it could be anything that is `Addressable`.
+Now create a function to receive those events.
+This document will assume the following manifest describing a Knative Service is created, but it could be anything that is `Addressable`.

 ```yaml
 apiVersion: serving.knative.dev/v1alpha1